Louis-ThomasNolet/Writeup_UnitedCTF2025/KGB_Client.md

   * change a register-move to use expected buffer,
   * change a displacement so the append uses expected buffer.
 * Test iteratively and keep backups.

-## Caveats & ethics

-* Use this only on CTF/owned/test binaries.
-Patching binaries on systems you do not own is unethical and illegal.
-* Always keep backups (`client.patch.bak`).
-* If the server still rejects the passphrase, the client’s generator may be different from the server’s expectation (unlikely if client uses the same generator; otherwise revert and attempt PRNG approach).

 ---